Community Councils

 Roles

-Each community council must have a Chairperson, a Treasurer, and a Secretary.
-More information about each role is available in our FAQ.
+Each community council must have a Chairperson, a Treasurer, and a Secretary:

-The Chairperson is responsible for ensuring that discussions are productive and run on-time, and that clear action points are set.
+- The Chairperson is responsible for ensuring that discussions are productive, run on-time, and that clear action points are set to achieve its priorities

-The Treasurer is responsible for overseeing all financial administration and transactions of the community council.
+- The Treasurer is responsible for overseeing all financial administration and transactions of the community council.
+They ensure that the finances are kept health and that the community council does not get into debt

-Community councils can also create specific roles in response to areas requiring additional attention, such as a Fundraising Officer, Youth Involvement, or Events Officer.
+- Other Roles - Community Councils can also create specific roles in response to areas requiring additional attention, such as a fund-raising Officer, Youth Involvement, or Events Officer

-While office bearers are responsible for the efficient and effective operation of the communty council, all its members are equally responsible for the community council's decisions and actions.
+While office bearers are responsible for the efficient and effective operation of the community council, all its members are equally responsible for the community council's decisions and actions.

 Responsibilities